ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The SetPlayAreaCursorCollision method determines whether play area collisions should be taken into consideration with the play area cursor.

-#### SetMaterial/1
+#### SetMaterialColor/1

-  > `public virtual void SetMaterial(Material material)`
+  > `public virtual void SetMaterialColor(Color color)`

   * Parameters
-   * `Material material` - The material to update the play area cursor to.
+   * `Color color` - The colour to update the play area cursor material to.
   * Returns
    * _none_

-The SetMaterial method sets the current material on the play area cursor.
+The SetMaterialColor method sets the current material colour on the play area cursor.

 #### SetPlayAreaCursorTransform/1